-Windows Movie Maker is a simple and free video editor from Microsoft.
+Windows Movie Maker is a simple and free video editor from Microsoft that still works in modern Windows.
 Officially it’s no longer available but it’s still available if you know the magic spell.

 We’ve explained how to get the much-loved Office Picture Manager even though it’s been officially removed from Office.

 Movie Maker was part of Windows Essentials, a package of free programs from Microsoft.
 Most of them are either defunct (Messenger) or superceded (Editor), only Movie Maker still has a place.

 Microsoft now has ClipChamp with more ‘bells and whistles’ for making and editing videos.

 As a simple video editor, Windows Movie Maker (WMM) is great.
 You can put together video clips, add captions, audio, titles and end credits.
 Various effects, animations and transitions are available.

 I often use Windows Movie Maker to quickly open a video, cut some unwanted elements and perhaps add a simple text card to start or end.
 Use WMM to make a short video for insertion into a PowerPoint presentation.

 Windows Movie Maker 2012 works fine on Windows 11, Windows 10, Windows 8/8.1 and Windows 7.

 Officially, Microsoft has stopped supplying Windows Essentials 2012 (the last release).
 For a while you could still downloaded the small installer (wlsetup-web.exe 1.2MB) from Microsoft.com but that app can’t grab the larger install files.

 Microsoft also released Windows Essentials 2012 as a single ‘all inclusive’ download – wlsetup-all.exe 134MB .
 This single file has all you need to install Windows Movie Maker and other apps.